 - 1/4 cup of lukewarm water (about 50 grams)

-Mix the flour and water in the container until all the flour has been absorbed and there are no more dry particles.
+Mix the flour and water in a container until all the flour has been absorbed and there are no more dry particles.
 It will look like a sticky, thick mass.
 Scrape down the sides of the container to prevent mold from forming.
 Cover the container with a plastic wrap.

 Put the container somewhere with a consistent room temperature (like the top of the refrigerator) and let sit until bubbles start to form.